Top 10 Foods with Zinc

 The best way to make sure you’re getting enough zinc is to eat a well-balanced and varied diet including the following top 10 zinc-rich foods.

-- Shellfish.
-Oysters contain extremely high amounts of zinc, but Alaskan crab, shrimp and mussels are also good choices.
+- Oysters contain extremely high amounts of zinc, but Alaskan crab, shrimp and mussels are also good choices.
 Always be sure to cook all shellfish thoroughly.

-- Legumes.
-A great zinc option for vegetarians, legumes like chickpeas, lentils and beans are also low-fat, high-protein and packed with vitamins, minerals and fiber.
+- A great zinc option for vegetarians, legumes like chickpeas, lentils and beans are also low-fat, high-protein and packed with vitamins, minerals and fiber.

-- Dark chocolate.
-What a sweet surprise but go easy!
+- What a sweet surprise but go easy!
 Dark chocolate is high in calories and sugar but is a good zinc source.
 The darker the better.
 Look for 70-85% cacao for maximum amounts.

-- Mushrooms.
-Low calorie and a good source of zinc, mushrooms, particularly shiitake, also provide other vital vitamins and minerals.
+- Low calorie and a good source of zinc, mushrooms, particularly shiitake, also provide other vital vitamins and minerals.

-- Some vegetables.
-Generally speaking, vegetables are a poor source for zinc, with a few exceptions.
+- Generally speaking, vegetables are a poor source for zinc, with a few exceptions.
 Regular and sweet potatoes, green beans and kale contain small amounts.
 Regardless, veggies are good choice for a heart-healthy diet.

 Since your body does not store zinc, you need to replenish it daily.
 Start by adding these foods to your diet and if you’re in need of an extra boost, we have you covered – check out our zinc supplement or browse our supplements for immune support!